nunowdev/library-app/README.md

 # Library App

-This app was made with HTML, CSS3, JAVASCRIPT AND REACT.
+This app was made with HTML, CSS3, JavaScript and React.